 - 90 grams (1/2 cup) brown sugar

 - 85 grams (2/3 cup) plain flour or all purpose flour

 - 100 grams (1/2 cup) mini Cadbury Creme Eggs, roughly chopped

 - 3 large Cadbury Creme Eggs, cut in half

-- Bake the brownie for about 25 minutes, then gently pop the large Creme eggs on top and press them slightly into the brownie.
-Pop the brownie back into the oven for an additional 20 minutes or until the brownie no longer wobbles in the middle.
-Leave to cool completely.
+- Place brownie back in the oven for an additional 15-20 minutes or until it no longer wobbles in the middle.
+Leave to cool completely before slicing.

 Microwave: If you prefer, you can melt the butter and chocolate in the microwave instead of the stove.
 Place butter and chocolate in a large mixing bowl and heat, stirring every 30 seconds, until melted and smooth.